QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 ## Applying Templates {#inheriting-temp}

-For each configuration node, one or more templates can be applied.
+For each configuration node, including container, list, anydata, anyxml, leaf-list, and leaf, one or more templates can be applied.
 This causes configuration from one or more templates to be combined with explicitly provided configuration data to produce a final set of \<intended\> that is intended to be applied by the server.